Posted on Sunday, September 1st, 2024 at 9:00 am

 Dealing with the repayment of long-term disability benefits and understanding the associated tax implications can be daunting.
 Still, you can take steps to minimize your risk and stay in good standing with your insurer.
 Here are some key strategies to help you avoid repayment and manage your benefits effectively:

-- Keep Accurate Documentation: Maintain detailed records of your communications with your insurer, payments received, and any other relevant documentation.
+• Keep Accurate Documentation: Maintain detailed records of your communications with your insurer, payments received, and other relevant documentation.
 Accurate record-keeping helps you track your benefits and identify potential overpayments.

-- Communicate Promptly with Your Insurer: Inform your insurer of any changes in your work status, income, or receipt of other benefits as soon as possible.
+• Communicate Promptly with Your Insurer: Inform your insurer as soon as possible of any changes in your work status, income, or receipt of other benefits.
 This transparency helps prevent overpayments and minimizes the need for repayment.

 Get Help from an Experienced LTD Lawyer Today